Evaluate & Validate

 Sustainable Procurement Toolkit

-This free, open-source workbook from Sustainability Advantage includes tools that will support procurement specialists with selecting the most sustainable suppliers and the most sustainable products.
+This free, open-source workbook from Sustainability Advantage that includes tools that will support procurement specialists with selecting the most sustainable suppliers and the most sustainable products.
 This resource is a good starting point for companies shifting towards responsible sourcing, and includes a Request for Proposal (RFP) specifications template, a Total Cost of Ownership (TCO) tool, and a Bid Evaluation tool.

 Internal Carbon Pricing for Future-Proof Supply Chains: Nine approaches for low-carbon procurement and supply chain management cover